Prototype-Group/sidekick/README.md

 If you are unfamiliar with python and how to install python, we recommend you follow the section [Getting started with python](#getting-started-with-python)

-We also recommend you to create a virtual environment and install Sidekick there.
+We also recommend you create a virtual environment and install Sidekick there.
 This is a general best practice in python and ensures that only the packages we need are installed and with the correct versions.

 Here are some guides for setting up and activating a virtual environment.
-These guides assumes that you have installed Anaconda or python and are running these commands in a terminal:
+These guides assume that you have installed Anaconda or python and are running these commands in a terminal:

 * [Creating a virtual environment](https://realpython.com/python-virtual-environments-a-primer/#create-it)
 * [Activating the virtual environment](https://realpython.com/python-virtual-environments-a-primer/#activate-it)